 - You didn’t intend to physically hurt another person

 - You did not have the present ability to cause harm

 - You did not use unlawful force or violence, or

 - You have been falsely accused.

 Hiring an attorney to handle your defense is the best thing you can do if you want to protect your future.
-At the Law Office of Vikas Bajaj, our military defense attorneys have experience handling both civilian and military criminal matters.
+At the Law Office of Vikas Bajaj, our military assault lawyer San Diego has experience handling both civilian and military criminal matters.
 We know that your future in the military is at stake and will aggressively fight to protect it.
 Contact us today to schedule a free consultation.
 We will review your case, help you understand your rights, and answer the questions you have.